phetsims/geometric-optics/doc/implementation-notes.md

 GOControlPanel - the main control panel
 ```

-For controls that appear in the Options dialog, start with `GOGlobalOptionsNode.ts`.
+For controls that appear in the Options dialog, start with `GOOptionsNode.ts`.

 ## Hollywood!